alexanderrichtertd/plex/README.md

 ## **License**
 Plex is available under the **MIT License**.
 You can use it for commercial or non-commercial projects.
-Please include the attributes and a credit in your docs.
+Be sure to credit me in the project and documentation.